LuminusDev/recurringtasks/README.md

 2. Fill out the webview form with:
    - Task title
    - Description
-   - Periodicity (value and unit: days, weeks, months, years)
+   - Periodicity (value and unit: days, weeks, months, years, or "One Shot")
    - Start date and time
 3. Click "Create Task" to save

+**One Shot Tasks**: Tasks with "One Shot" periodicity have no recurrence and are automatically archived when validated.
+These are perfect for one-time tasks that don't need to repeat.

 ### Validating a Task